Law (film): Production

 In March 2019, it was announced that Ragini Prajwal would be making her feature film debut in Law, directed by Raghu Samarth and produced by Puneeth Rajkumar's PRK Productions.
 Regarding the title, Raghu said the protagonist "is a law graduate, and due to her circumstances, she ends up fighting her own case.
 This is why we thought the title worked."
 Ragini said she accepted the film because of its script, adding, "I didn't see myself doing a romantic film as my debut, so I thought this movie is a great first choice."
 The film was produced by Puneeth's wife Ashwini and M. Govinda.
 Besides directing, Raghu also wrote the script and interacted with a retired crime branch officer D. K. Shivaram and advocate Nagendra as part of his research.
 Cinematography was handled by Sugnaan, and editing by Srikanth.

 Music

 The music is composed by Vasuki Vaibhav.
 The film's only song is "Happy Song", a "new-age party song" written by Jayanth Kaikini and sung by Vasuki Vaibhav and Madhuri Seshadri.

 Release

-Law premiered on 17 July 2020 on the OTT platform Amazon Prime Video.
+Law had a direct-to-streaming premiere on 17 July 2020 on Amazon Prime Video.
 It was originally planned for a theatrical release, but due to the COVID-19 pandemic, the theatrical release was cancelled.
 The film was initially supposed to premiere on Prime Video on 26 June 2020 before being postponed by three weeks.
-This made it the first Kannada film to be released directly on that platform without a theatrical release, and second such OTT release in Kannada after Bhinna (2019).
+This made it the first Kannada film to be released directly on that platform without a theatrical release, and second direct-to-streaming release in Kannada after Bhinna (2019).